Sister Act (musical): Broadway

 On Christmas Eve, Deloris Van Cartier is performing for her gangster boyfriend Curtis Jackson in the night club he owns ("Take Me to Heaven").
 Deloris is overjoyed as she believes her boyfriend is going to introduce her to a record producer on that day, although she soon learns that this is not to be.
 Jackson tells her he cannot join her for Christmas Day, but gives her a coat, which she discovers belonged to his wife.
 Hurt and frustrated, Deloris sings to her backup singers, Michelle and Tina, about her dreams of stardom and fame ("Fabulous, Baby!").
 She decides to break up with Jackson to fulfill her dreams on her own, but gets to him just in time to see him and his crew shoot Ernie, who they believe has "squealed" about them to the cops.

 Horrified, Deloris runs to a police station and tells the desk chief, Eddie, about what happened.
 Eddie decides that Deloris needs to go into the witness protection program and sends her to the place he believes Jackson will never find her - a convent.
-When she arrives, Deloris is horrified to learn from the Mother Superior that contact with the outside world is limited, and that she cannot smoke, drink, or wear any of her own clothing ("Here Within These Walls").
+When she arrives, Deloris is upset to learn from the Mother superior that contact with the outside world is limited, and that she cannot smoke, drink, or wear any of her own clothing ("Here Within These Walls").
 Deloris, introduced as "Sister Mary Clarence," joins the other nuns for dinner and discovers just how much is limited when she is a nun ("It’s Good to Be A Nun").
-Deloris asks them about what they are missing, and Mother Superior makes Deloris go on a fast.
+Deloris asks them about what they are missing, and the Mother superior makes Deloris go on a fast.